 With stricter gun laws and people in the government not being supported by the NRA could make a difference and change certain things.
 Ravitch said, “My advice is to start meeting now, write model legislation, submit it to state and federal legislators, and if rebuffed, close down our schools until you get what you (and the rest of us) deserve.”
 While some believe that teachers should carry weapons that doesn’t solve the problem.

-- Will Meek Mill And Nicki Minaj Get Back Together?
+- Will Safaree’s Apology Get Nicki Minaj Back?
 [EXCLUSIVE]